artipie/npm-proxy-adapter/README.md

 Naive approach to proxy adapter - to call remote repository in synchronous way.
 Requests themselves can be handled asynchronously, but whole interaction is synchronous.
-It means that the only way to know about remote repository unavailability is to wait until it called.
-The alternative is creation of asynchronous health-checker.
+It means that the only way to know about remote repository unavailability is to wait until it is called.
+The alternative is to create asynchronous health-checker.
 Or, maybe, asynchronous task that starts after first failed attempt to interact with repository.

 ### Pre-fetching latest version

-If NPM requests artifact in the first time and adapter does not find the package in the cache, it will download metadata from the remote repository.
+If NPM requests artifact for the first time and adapter does not find the package in the cache, it will download metadata from the remote repository.
 Then adapter sends response to NPM and NPM create new requests to download specific version.
 But in the most cases, it will be the latest version.
 And we can start to download it before NPM client